NVRemoteDev/MetaTF/README.md

 It also contains common functions such as CRUD

 ## License
 All rights reserved.
-Code may be used for educational purposes only.
+Code may be used for reference, and educational purposes only.